 Arkansas man pleads guilty to attempted plane theft charge

 TEXARKANA, Ark.
-(AP) — A 19-year-old Arkansas man has pleaded guilty to trying to steal a jet in order to fly to Chicago to attend a rap concert.
+(AP) — A 19-year-old Arkansas man has pleaded guilty to trying to steal a commercial plane so he could fly to Chicago to attend a rap concert.

-The Texarkana Gazette reports that Zemarcuis Scott of Texarkana pleaded guilty last Thursday to charges of attempted theft of property and commercial burglary and was sentenced to five years of probation.
+The Texarkana Gazette reports that Zemarcuis Scott of Texarkana pleaded guilty Thursday to attempted theft of property and commercial burglary, and was sentenced to five years of probation.

-Authorities have said Scott was found July 4 inside the cockpit of an American Eagle jet at Texarkana Regional Airport and had hoped to fly to an out-of-state concert.
+Authorities have said Scott was found July 4 inside the cockpit of an American Eagle jet at Texarkana Regional Airport and that he had hoped to fly to an out-of-state concert.

-Police say he told investigators he thought piloting the plane would involve little more than pushing buttons and pulling levers.
+He has no training as a pilot.
+Police have said he told investigators he thought piloting the plane would involve little more than pushing buttons and pulling levers.

 Authorities say the 44-seat jet wasn't damaged.